-Following good practices is recommended when managing the SKUs.
-Here is an overview of some of the best practices to follow.
+Following stock keeping unit best practices is recommended when managing the SKUs in your inventory.
+Here is an overview of some of the best tips to follow.

 You can also listen to this article:

-Stock Keeping Unit, known also as SKU, is a term used in Inventory Management.
-It is a distinct type of item for sale.
+Stock Keeping Unit, known also as SKU, is a term used in inventory management.
+Simply put, SKU is a distinct type of item.
 It can be a product, a service, or a mix of both.
 It has to be unique, which means that two different SKUs have always a relevant attribute distinguishing one from the other.

 The attribute can be any pertinent variable, such as color, size, weight, material, etc. The SKUs can be either tangible or intangible: